 The project is looking for volunteers to train to be part of our citizen science Eel Force, to take part in organised barrier walkover surveys on the Brent and Ravensbourne Catchments.
-You’ll learn to use an App to assess barriers eels face to migration, such as weirs.
+You’ll learn to use an App to assess barriers that eels face to migration, such as weirs.

 The wider community can take part in eel riverbank walks/talks and workshops.

-Wherever possible, the Thames Catchment Community Eels Project we will be getting communities outdoors and connecting with nature, in or by their local rivers, where eels spend the majority of their lives.
+Wherever possible, the Thames Catchment Community Eels Project will be getting communities outdoors and connecting with nature, in or by their local rivers, where eels spend the majority of their lives.

 The delivery for our outreach will adapt as we navigate the evolving COVID-19 pandemic.
-If you would like to know more about volunteer training opportunities and eely exciting children’s educational resources we are offering, email Oli Back.
+If you would like to know more about volunteer training opportunities and eely exciting children’s educational resources and opportunities we are offering, email Oli Back.